marian-code/wikipedia-music-tags/code_changelog.md

 - moved constants to package init module
 - altered superclass inintialization order in gui, to aviod problems with missing attributes
+- fixed bug, GUI was displaying only the first selected cover art

 ### 20.9.2019
 - further gui rewrite and bugfixes